-30. Prelude to War (1942)
+20. Prelude to War (1942)

-29. Like Water for Chocolate (1992)
+19. Like Water for Chocolate (1992)

 A perfect concoction of tragedy and romance, ‘Like Water for Chocolate’ is the narrative of Tita, the youngest daughter of a family living in rural Mexico during the 1900s.
 The tragedy of her life began right from her birth when her father passed away immediately after, leaving herself and her siblings without one.
 Moreover, owing to the strange tradition of her family wherein the youngest daughter never marries and should serve her mother till the end of the latter’s life takes her by storm.
 Things take a violent turn when she falls in love with a young lad named Pedro, who agrees to marry her elder sister instead in order to stay closer to Tita for the rest of their lives.
-Following the death of her mother and a breakdown after another affair with a doctor, Tita and Pedro finally get to unite only in vain.
-‘Like Water for Chocolate’ is the epitome of a classic movie, combined with the perils of traditions and customaries.

 Read More: Best Feel Good Movies on Netflix

-28. Heathers (1988)
+18. Heathers (1988)

 “Heathers” is definitely one of the classics from the coming-of-age black comedy genre.
 It’s a cult film and an influence to all those films set in the agitated high-school world, a topic often seen on the big screen throughout time.
 Its title relates to the names of three characters of a four-person clique.
 Three Heathers and one Veronica, the last one being the teenager who will shake the story and bring the conflict to life.
 She becomes tired of the popularity and superficial reputation of her group and wants to retreat into a normal good-girl status, however, the means she uses soon entangle her into a tricky situation that’ll cost the lives or more than one youngster.
 The interesting aspect about this movie is that its theme and story not only entertain and serve its purpose but also introduce a wider idea of American life and culture, portrayed as a metaphor in this eventful and engaging narration.